Last updated: July 30, 2021

 I have been wanting to write this blog post for a while now, both as a public document for others to reference and for myself to serve as a form of documentation, but have always... not done it.
 Better late than never, I guess. 😂

 This post is written in a FAQ-type format to make it easier to understand the information.
-It may be updated as information changes or new questions arise.
+I plan to keep it updated as information and processes change or as new questions arise.
 There are some technical references and explanations but I have tried to keep them as simple as possible for non-technical readers. 🙂